 An audit involves performing procedures to obtain audit evidence about

-the amounts and disclosures in the financial statements.
-The
+the amounts and the disclosures in the financial

-assessment of the risks of material misstatement of the financial
+judgment, including the assessment of the risks of material misstatement

-effectiveness of entity''s internal control.
-An audit also includes
+and the operating effectiveness of such controls.
+An audit also

-reasonableness of the accounting estimates made by management, as well as evaluating the overall presentation of
+and the reasonableness of the accounting estimates made by the

+Company''s Directors, as well as evaluating the overall presentation of

 We believe that the audit evidence we have obtained is sufficient and